pmpmtj/my_diary_whisper_llama31/README.md

 - Logs all operations for monitoring and debugging
 - Displays the next scheduled run time
 - Manages the sequence of operations
+- Handles day changes and creates new diary files as needed

+### 5. Date Management

+The system:
+- Tracks the current date in `config.json`
+- Creates a new date-prefixed file each day
+- Detects date changes even after system downtime
+- Provides a utility for manually setting dates when needed

 ## Configuration